 The APP platform has been launched in 2015.
 Through the portable APP platform, Poya International can pass the messages like latest marketing activities, e-flyers, best-selling products to the customers instantaneously and interactively.
-Besides, adding the practical functions to the APP platform effectively increases the use frequency of the customers.
-By the end of 2018 accumulated people who downloaded the APP reach 1.6 million.
+By the end of 2019, accumulated downloads reached 2 million.
+Besides, in 2020, Poya plans to introduce new version of APP and develop mobile payment, POYA Pay, to increase the range and frequency of the usage of Poya APP.